-All the standing advisory committees, like those noted above, must meet requirements of the Brown Act in public involvement and participation requests.
-In addition to these standing committees, our partner agencies may appoint special ad-hoc committees for specific programs/plans.
-Although ad-hoc committees do not necessarily have to meet the Brown Act public involvement requirements, they typically do because political leaders and the communities in the region have a strong commitment to the public participation process (CA Government Code § 54952(b)).
+All the standing advisory committees, listed above, must meet the requirements of the Brown Act in public involvement and participation requests.
+In addition to these standing committees, AMBAG and our partner agencies may appoint special ad-hoc committees for specific programs/plans that arise.
+Ad hoc committees are temporary committees established to address a specific matter or issue within the metropolitan planning framework.

+Although ad hoc committees do not necessarily have to meet the Brown Act public involvement requirements, they typically do because political leaders and the communities in the region have a strong commitment to the public participation process (CA Government Code § 54952(b)).
 Additional public input and involvement may occur through these special ad-hoc committees.